ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 <br>

 Second, enter the details of the project, such as title and description.
 Asterisks (*) denote mandatory fields.
-The 'Release date' is the date that the record should become publicly available.
-This can be updated later, so if you are unsure on a precise date, you can provide an estimated date.
-If you do this though, please remember to update it accordingly.
+The 'Release date' is the date that the record should become publicly available, provide an estimated date.
+The release date can be set to maximum of two years in the future, and is easy to update in order to either extend or shorten.
+When the release date is approaching (i.e. two weeks left), you will get an email from ENA with a heads up notification.

 <br>